 1. Part 1 topics are introductory in nature.
 It is the simplest among 3.
 Here it is very likely that you will be asked questions about yourself, such as:

-For example: Describe your favourite photograph(continuation of the same topic of part 2)
+For example: Describe your favorite photograph(continuation of the same topic of part 2)

 Only examiners who are certified will evaluate your speaking.
 When your IELTS speaking section will be conducted, it will be recorded and assessed later.
 The examiners who listen to your recording are given a set of rules on the basis of which scoring is done.
 You will be given marks on the basis of the following 4 criteria of the IELTS Speaking Test.